hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * Measure clustering quality - how well the clusters fit the dataset; how well the clusters match the ground truth; compare two sets of clustering results on the same dataset
 * <b>Assess Clustering Tendency</b>
  * Clustering requires <b>nonuniform</b> distribution data, to check whether the data is uniform, we use spatial statistics.
 For example, <b>Hopkins Statistics</b>, H score, when H > 0.5, the data is almost uniformly distributed and will not form statistically significant clusters.
 But when the data is highly skewed, H will be close to 0.
-* <b>Determine Number of Clusters</b>
- * simple way - `sqrt(n/2)` clusters for n data points
- * elbow method - calculate the sum of within-cluster variance, `var(k)`.
-Plot the curve of var with respect to k, the first turning point of curve suggestes the right number.
- * corss validation - We divide the data into m parts, use m-1 parts to build clusters, leave one as the test set, caluctlate the closest centroid and sum of squared distances between all points in the test data, to measure how well the clustering model fits the test set.
-For any integer k, do this m times, choose the k based on overal quality.
-* <b>Measure Clustering Quality</b>
- * Extrinsic Methods - Measure with ground truth
- * Intrinsic Methods - Measure how well the clusters are seperated, without ground truth
-* <b>Extrinsic Method</b> - with ground truth
- * Cluster homogeneity - check how pure the clusters are
- * Cluster completeness - counterpart of Cluster homogeneity, if 2 projects belong to the same category, they should be in the same cluster
- * Rag bag - A “rag bag” category containg objects that cannot be merged with other objects.
-The rag bag criterion states that putting a heterogeneous object into a pure cluster should be penalized more than putting it into a rag bag
- * Small cluster preservation - The small cluster preservation criterion states that splitting a small category into pieces is more harmful than splitting a large category into pieces.
- * Example - BCube, evaluates the precision and recall for every object in a clustering.
-The <b>precision</b> of an object indicates how many other objects in the same cluster belong to the same category as the object.
-The <b>recall</b> of an object reflects how many objects of the same category are assigned to the same cluster.
-* <b>Intrinsic Method</b> - without ground truth
- * Takes advantage of similarity metrics between objects.
- * Example - silhouette coefficient, valeus are between [-1, 1].
-When it approaches 1, the cluster containing object o is compact and o is far away from other clusters, which is the preferable case.
-When its negative, it means o is closer to the objects in another cluster, bad case.
-Calcuate silhouette coefficient value for each object, then use the average silhouette coefficient value of all objects in the data set.
- * Intrinsic methods can also be used in the elbow method to heuristically derive the number of clusters in a data set by replacing the sum of within-cluster variances.

 -- More About Clustering

 * When the data reocrds are small, it's better to use Capping & Flooring, Bucketing to deal with outliers, instead of removing them.
+* Kmeans
-* It is better to run K-Means clustering multiple times before using the generated clusters, <b>when the K-Means algorithm has reached the local or global minima, it will not alter the assignment of data points to clusters for two successive iterations.</b> Setting seed will only make it use the same random number each run.
+  * It is better to run K-Means clustering multiple times before using the generated clusters, <b>when the K-Means algorithm has reached the local or global minima, it will not alter the assignment of data points to clusters for two successive iterations.</b>
   * K-means fails when there are outliers, density spread of the data points and data points have non-convex shapes.
-* K-means is also sensitive to initialization, bad initialization will lead to poor convergence speed as well as overall clustering
+  * K-means is also sensitive to initialization, bad initialization will lead to poor convergence speed as well as overall clustering performance.
   * K-Means clustering algorithm and EM clustering algorithm has the drawback of converging at local minima.
 Agglomerative clustering algorithm (hierarchical clustering) and Diverse clustering algorithm do not have this drawback.
   * 2 K-Means initialization methods:
     * Forgy Method - Choose k data points as initial centers
     * Random Partition - random assign a cluster to each data point
-* <b>Elbow Method for K-Means</b>: It looks at the percentage of variance explained as a function of the number of clusters.
-It chooses the <b>optimal number of clusters</b> so that adding 1 more cluster cannot bring better result.
-The number is the joint of the elbow.

 * About EM Clustering: http://docs.rapidminer.com/studio/operators/modeling/segmentation/expectation_maximization_clustering.html
-  * It is also known as Gausian Mixture Model
+  * It is also known as Gausian Mixture Model.
   * EM Clsuering is similar to K-Means, but it calculates the probability of cluster membership and tries to maximum the overall likelihood of the data.
-Unlike K-Means, EM Clustering applies to both numerical and categorical data
+Unlike K-Means, <b>EM Clustering applies to both numerical and categorical data</b>.
-  * When using EM clustering, the assumption is all the data points follow two multinomial distribution
+  * When using EM clustering, the assumption is all the data points follow two multinomial distribution.
   * K-Means is a special case of EM algorithm in which only the centroids of the cluster distributions are calculated at each iteration.
-  * <b>Both K-Means and EM Clustering make strong assumption of dataset</b>
+  * <b>Both K-Means and EM Clustering make strong assumption of dataset.</b>
+  * <b>Soft assignment</b> in Clustering means return cluster membership with probabilities, instead of indiating only 1 cluster.
+Gausian Mixture Model and Fuzzy K-Means are soft assignment

+* Hierarchical Clustering
-* A dendrogram is not possible for K-Means clustering analysis.
+  * A dendrogram (hierarchical relationship) is not possible for K-Means clustering analysis.
   * When you are checking the best number of clusters from a dendrogram generated by hierarchical clustering, the method is to draw 2 horizontial lines, and the number of vertical lines between the 2 horizontal lines can transverse the maximum distance vertically without intersecting a cluster.
   * single link, complete link and average link can be used for finding dissimilarity between two clusters in hierarchical clustering
     * Single-Link vs Complete-Link from Stanford NLP: https://nlp.stanford.edu/IR-book/html/htmledition/single-link-and-complete-link-clustering-1.html
     * Single-Link's merge criterion is local, while Complete-Link is non-local

-* <b>heteroscedasticity</b> - variance in features, this will not influence clustering analysis
+* <b>heteroscedasticity</b> - variance in features, this will not influence clustering analysis.
-* <b>multicollinearity</b> - features are correlated, this will create negative influence on clustering analysis, since correlated features will carry extra weight on the distance calculation
+* <b>multicollinearity</b> - features are correlated, this will create negative influence on clustering analysis, since correlated features will carry extra weight on the distance calculation.

-* <b>silhouette coefficient</b> is a measure of how similar an object is to its own cluster compared to other clusters.
-Number of clusters for which silhouette coefficient is highest represents the best choice of the number of clusters.
-* <b>Elbow method is calculated through SSE, if the elbow joint is not clear, it is better to check silhouette coefficient and SEE together, choosing the number of cluster that has higher silhouette coefficient and lower SSE</b>
-* When dealing with missing values, we can use median, KNN and EM.
-EM is the only iterative method here.
-* Soft assignment in Clustering means return cluster membership with probabilities, instead of indiating only 1 cluster.
-Gausian Mixture Model and Fuzzy K-Means are soft assignment
-* Claculating Manhattan Distance between P(x, y) and a cluster C:
-  * Calculate the centroid of C: (x1+x2+...+xn)/N, (y1+y2+...+yn)/N => (x0, y0)
-  * <b>Manhattan distance</b>: (x-x0) + (y-y0)
-* If all the features have correlation as 1, then all the data points will be on the same line
-* About <b>DBSCAN clustering</b>
+* Density Based Clustering - DBSCAN
-  * For data points to be in a cluster, they must be in a distance threshold to a core point
+  * For data points to be in a cluster, they must be in a distance threshold to a core point.
   * DBSCAN can form a cluster of any arbitrary shape and does not have strong assumptions for the distribution of data points in the dataspace.
-  * DBSCAN has a low time complexity of order O(n log n)
+  * DBSCAN has a low time complexity of order O(NlogN).
-  * It does not require prior knowledge of the number of desired clusters
+  * It does not require prior knowledge of the number of desired clusters.
-  * Robust to outliers
+  * Robust to outliers.

-* To sum up necessary data preprocessing methods before clustering:
+* <b>To sum up necessary data preprocessing methods before clustering</b>
   * check and deal with outliers
   * check and deal with missing data
   * deal with 0 variance features, pay attention to near 0 variance features too
   * check and deal with feature correlation
   * data normalization (scaling) - bring all the features to the same scale

-* To sum up the process of doing clustering analysis
+* <b>To sum up the process of doing clustering analysis</b>
   * Round 1 - KMeans
     * data preprocessing
     * several iterations of clustering till assigned clusters no longer change